okej-okej/nutaku/README.md

 platforms as Steam, Epic Games Store and console platforms.

 Development prospects
-INTERMARUM S.A. in 2023 will continue the development strategy adopted by the Management Board on January 8, 2021.
+will continue the development strategy adopted by the Management Board on January 8, 2021.
 The main assumption of the strategy is to create a significant Company on the Gamedev industry market in Poland, capable of competing with leading game producers, ready to acquire and develop unique competences in the field of